The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: Related Work

 The structural ceiling on this approach is not a criticism of the engineering involved.
 It is a consequence of what C and C++ can express and what they cannot.
 C encodes data dependencies: the structure of the computation as a sequence of operations over arrays and scalars, with order determined by control flow and sizes determined by type declarations.
 A dataflow graph extracted from C faithfully captures these structural dependencies.
 What it cannot capture is semantic information that was never in the source: the physical dimensions of the values being computed, the grade structure of the geometric operations, the topological consistency requirements of the mesh being manipulated.

 C++ templates can encode grade and dimensional information within the C++ type system, as demonstrated by the geometric algebra libraries surveyed in Section~3.4.
-But C++ templates are resolved by the C++ compiler and discarded before the LLVM intermediate representation is produced.
-The dimensional annotation on a Boost.Units quantity is enforced at the C++ level and then erased; the LLVM IR produced from that code is dimensionally unaware.
+But C++ templates are resolved by the C++ compiler and are not carried into the LLVM intermediate representation.
+The dimensional annotation on a Boost.Units quantity is enforced at the C++ level and is then no longer visible to downstream stages; the LLVM IR produced from that code is dimensionally unaware.
 C-to-dataflow extraction from C++ code compiled with dimensional template annotations receives the same dimensionally unaware LLVM IR.
-The erasure boundary is C++'s compilation step, not the dataflow extraction step.
+The annotation lifetime ends at the C++ frontend, well before the dataflow extraction step.

 The PHG does not extract semantic structure from programs written without it; it preserves semantic structure that was encoded in the source language's type system and carried through compilation as a design commitment.
 The design-time detection cost of a semantic error is bounded and systematic; the runtime detection cost is unbounded and contingent on whether the error produces a visible failure or merely a subtly incorrect result.